 And they fit the situation perfectly: They lasted long whether in or out of the fridge; they were cheap ( relatively) and gave any dish their inherent flavour.
 You could make a nice bowl of smoke bone flavoured soup with provision and dumpling, dumpling and smoke herring or saltfish yam and smoke herring or my favourite bhaji rice with pigtail…the list goes on.

 Then too coming to think of it, long time there wasn’t much refrigerators around, so people would have relied on these preserved meats.
 Which could be a possible explanation why there has been so many Trini recipes made with smoked bone, saltfish, smoked herring and of course pigtail.

 Well, that’s just my theory!
 Anyhow, I hope you enjoy split peas and rice with pigtail.
-It is a trini dish that’s dear to me and would eat no matter where life takes me.
+It is a Trini dish that’s dear to me and that I would eat no matter where life takes me.
 Here’s split peas and rice with pigtail.